 This makes it really easy to get your models to the fab machine.
 No more thumb drives just to fab something!
 Just use the computer that is connected to your fab machines.

 Groups let you share your work with others, and make a single, efficient cutfile from everyone's sketches.
+This was designed specifically for classrooms and workshops.

 We offer a 7-day free trial.
 You can cancel any time before the trial ends and you won't be charged—we'll even send you a reminder email.